 The Plan cannot set business rates, but it can seek to protect local employment sites and the shops and services in the town centre and neighbourhood centres.
-It could enable the expansion of tourism accommodation or attractions and/or allocate a site(s) in the neighbourhood plan to encourage business start-ups including those originating within the University of Creative Arts.
+It could enable the expansion of tourism accommodation or attractions and/or allocate a site(s) in the neighbourhood plan review to encourage business start-ups including those originating within the University of Creative Arts.
+It could facilitate the expansion of the University.